 Listings come directly from all of New York City’s biggest brokerages, and the majority of the smaller firms throughout the five boroughs, as well as from the Real Estate Board of New York, the city's real estate trade association, which has about 500 residential brokerage members.

+The highly interactive map alongside the listings is fun to use—it zooms in on your selections as you click on them.
+And once you've chosen a listing, you get a insights about the address.
 The amount of negative information presented about an address, like blocked views, noise, or even vermin problems is pretty refreshing (and gutsy) for a listing site.
-The company says it aims to educate users and prime you to ask probing questions about an apartment.
+These details help prime you to ask probing questions about an apartment.

 Outside of New York City, Realtor.com is the dominant, go-to website for real estate buyers, and until recently, hasn’t been thought of as a place New Yorkers would use to look for apartments.
-But that’s starting to change.
-The site has sharpened its focus on New York City and added a new landing page geared for NYC that gives buyers the ability to search by neighborhood.
+But that’s changed.
+The site sharpened its focus on New York City and added a landing page geared for NYC that gives buyers the ability to search by neighborhood.
 It has also added individualized building pages that list building facts, status of all units, amenities, nearby transportation, and schools.
 Monthly maintenance fees have been incorporated into the mortgage calculator.

 Like Localize.city, Realtor.com receives listings from REBNY.
 Listings also come from brokers and other vendors that New York City brokers use to submit their listings and syndicate them.